yury-opolev/safeexchange/README.md

 # safeexchange
-  This repo is holding sources for SafeExchange backend service, used for safe storage and exchange of secrets.
+  This repo is holding sources for SafeExchange backend service, used to store and exchange secrets in a secure way.

-  SafeExchange backend consists of Azure Key Vault, Azure AD Application, and Azure Function App.
+  SafeExchange backend consists of various Azure services and Microsoft Entra ID application.

-  Function App is used as backend API service in SafeExchange.
-In order to work properly, it needs a specific setup, where it is accessible for users with Azure AD Application, and where it can access Azure KeyVault.
+  Function App is used as backend API service in SafeExchange, and is accessible for authorized users/applications with Microsoft Entra ID.

-  All sensitive data is stored in Azure KeyVault, buit it is not accessible to users directly.
-Instead, an Azure Function App is used to access it.
-Azure Function has kind of an 'authorization layer', where it has a set of permissions.
-In order to access secret value, a user must have a specific permission registered in Azure Function App.
+  All sensitive data is stored in Azure Storage account Blobs, encrypted via Azure KeyVault.
+In order to access a secret value, aa a prerequisite, a user must have a specific permissions configured in the backend service.

 Here are wiki pages to set up Azure AD App and resources for SafeExchange backend: